 One thing that I found a bit strange is that it doesn’t pull conversations from the social media app, unlike other monitoring apps.
 Instead, it shows conversations in the form of screenshots.

-This makes it more difficult to find specific messages, but if you just want to peek at your child’s conversation threads, it’s sufficient enough.
+This made it more difficult for me to find specific messages.
+However, if you just want to peek at your child’s conversation threads, it’s sufficient enough.

 uMobix can also help you keep your children physically safe with its GPS tracking feature that will track the target device’s location.

-This feature also lets you have a historical record of the places that your child has ever visited.
+I was glad to see that this feature also lets you have a historical record of the places that your child has ever visited.
+It is quite convenient from my point of view.

-You can find the GPS Tracker in Location under the General tab, right below the Messages button.
+You can find the GPS location tracker in Location under the General tab, right below the Messages button.

 Here, you’ll see the address, coordinates, accuracy, the date the log was made, and even the map view.

 uMobix has a keylogger function to boost your tracking capabilities on your child’s phone.
-A keylogger, as its name implies, creates a log of all the keystrokes made on the target device.
+As Kasperski, one of the global security platforms, explains, a keylogger creates a log of all the keystrokes made on the target device.

 With a keylogger, you won’t just know the things that your kids search, say, and send on the internet.
 You’ll also see any accounts that they might have registered without your permission or even the things that they hesitated to send.

 This feature is found under the General tab, under the Location button.
-It’s available only on Android.
+It’s available only on Android to my disappointment.

-With a keylogger, you have a complete idea of what your child does with his or her device.
+With the uMobix keylogger, you have a complete idea of what your child does with his or her device.
 Plus, now that you know what they’re saying, sending, and searching on the web, you can intervene before it’s too late.

 Photo/Video Gallery Access